Skip to main content

 What This Means For Your Money

-First Mw Bank of the Ozarks shows some financial weakness with a Health Score of 40/100.
-This does not mean the bank will fail, but some financial indicators are below average.
-Your FDIC-insured deposits (up to $250,000) are fully protected by the US government.
+First Mw Bank of the Ozarks shows average financial health.
+While not alarming, its Health Score of 64/100 suggests some areas could be stronger.
+Your FDIC-insured deposits (up to $250,000) remain fully protected regardless.

 Remember: FDIC insurance covers up to $250,000 per depositor, per bank, per ownership category.
 Even if a bank fails, insured depositors typically have access to their funds within two business days.